-The main consideration for any adoption order being made is that it is in the best interests of the child concerned both in childhood and later life.
+The main consideration for any adoption order being made is that it is in the best interests of the child concerned in both childhood and later life.

-• Arrangements may be made by DCS or accredited non-government organisations such as Centacare Adoption Services, Anglicare Adoption Services and Barnardos Australia.
+Arrangements must be made by DoCS or an accredited adoption service provider such as Centacare Adoption Services, Anglicare Adoption Services and Barnardos Australia.